• Skip to primary navigation

 Here are the best ways to reheat leftover lasagna so it tastes like it was just baked and never dries out.
 Of course, you may also reheat lasagna in a microwave for up to 1 minute or until hot.

-• Bake lasagna covered with foil in a preheated 375°F/190°C for 25 minutes, or until warmed completely through.
-Pro tip -- Add a little extra tomato sauce to the bottom of the baking dish before adding the lasagna slices, then sprinkle the tops with a little extra mozzarella or parm before reheating.
+Pro tip: Add a little extra tomato sauce to the bottom of the baking dish before adding the lasagna slices, then sprinkle the tops with a little extra mozzarella or Parmigiano before reheating.

 If you love pasta as much as we do, we've added a few of our tried and true family favorites for you to try below.